Prison farm: Scope

 This type of penal institution has mainly been implanted in rural regions of vast countries.
 For example, the following passage describes the prison system of the U.S. state of North Carolina in the early twentieth century:

 "The state prison is at Raleigh, although most of the convicts are distributed upon farms owned and operated by the state.
 The lease system does not prevail, but the farming out of convict labor is permitted by the constitution; such labor is used chiefly for the building of railways, the convicts so employed being at all times cared for and guarded by state officials.
 A reformatory for white youth between the ages of seven and sixteen, under the name of the Stonewall Jackson Manual Training and Industrial School, was opened at Concord in 1909, and in March 1909 the Foulk Reformatory and Manual Training School for negro youth was provided for.
 Charitable and penal institutions are under the supervision of a Board of Public Charities, appointed by the governor for a period of six years, the terms of the different members expiring in different years.
 Private institutions for the care of the insane, idiots, feeble-minded, and inebriates may be established, but must be licensed and regulated by the state board and become legally a part of the system of public charities."

 In 21st-century Illinois, several prisons continue to run farms to produce food for wards of the state, including the prisoners themselves.
 The 1911 Britannica also reported that the state of Rhode Island had a farm of 667 acre in the southern part of Cranston City housing (and presumably taking labor from):

 "the state prison, the Providence county jail, the state workhouse and the house of correction, the state almshouse, the state hospital for the insane, the Sockanosset school for boys, and the Oaklawn school for girls, the last two being departments of the state reform school."

-There are prison farms in other countries.
-Canada had six prison farms, where up to 800 inmates did everything from tending pigs to milking cows until they were closed in 2010 by the Conservative government.
-In 2015, the Liberal government began conducting feasibility studies to determine if the program can be restarted.
-In 2018, the Liberal government announced plans to reopen 2 of the prison farms previously closed by the end of 2019.